 Interact and engage with other blogs and writers.

 Writing is communal and so is blogging.
-While we may feel as though writing is a solitary function, academic research does not show that the best work comes from individuals sitting alone in dark rooms with bottles of whiskey and cigarettes.
+While we may feel as though writing is a solitary function, academic research does not show that the best work comes from individuals sitting alone in dark, smoky rooms.
 You may feel cool, but your writing and craft will suffer.
 In fact, research shows that engaging with others and discussing writing improves one’s craft immensely.
+Even the greatest authors of all time had writing circles, editors, publishers, beta readers, and so on.
+They wrote, they shared, and they created excellent work.